animal-tree/Governance/Does-Nature-Endorse?.md

 No wait:

 I think Nature’s meaning changes from symbol to symbol, depending on what the goal and conveyed message is.
-There are no strict rules "this means good", "this means bad."
+There are no strict rules "this means good," "this means bad."
 Nature achieves what Nature intends (with a big footnote answering [perhaps why suffering happens](https://github.com/slerman12/BrokenWisdoms/blob/main/Philosophy/Consciousness.md#cosmogenesis-myth)).
 But interpreting that message requires intelligence and wisdom.

 For example, I’m someone who once had a traumatic experience involving bugs.
 Don’t call me bug-man, but I vowed at the end of it "Every living thing" for who I serve (or at least that’s what I meant when I was tripping on mushrooms — don’t hold me to anything).